Johnny552/johnny552-arduino-bsp/README.md

 Since 0.0.10, if your Windows automatically installed the driver from wch.cn for the bootloader (4348,55E0), that is fine.
 The current upload tool can use the default CH375 driver and co-exist with the official [WCHISPTool](http://www.wch.cn/downloads/WCHISPTool_Setup_exe.html).

+However, if your chip exit bootloader due to timeout before the Microsoft Windows automatical drvier installation completes, you may not have the driver installed.
+You can skip automatical driver installation by either install [WCHISPTool](http://www.wch.cn/downloads/WCHISPTool_Setup_exe.html) or [CH372DRV](https://www.wch.cn/downloads/CH372DRV_EXE.html).

 If you need to use WinUSB or libusb-win32, the tool will still work.

 You can use USB Serial (CDC) driver for the default CDC USB stack (1209,C550).
 Use [Zadig](https://zadig.akeo.ie/) to install the driver if it did not install automatically.